-With news from Australia that the infection of a Perth hotel security guard, who was working three metres away from a quarantined international traveller, was due to the virus being airborne, it’s time for the UK government to recognise the importance of ventilation and powerful ultraviolet filters in the fight against COVID-19.
+With news from Australia that the infection of a Perth hotel security guard, who was working three metres away from a quarantined international traveller, was due to the Coronavirus being airborne, it’s time for the UK government to recognise the importance of ventilation and powerful ultraviolet and HEPA filters in the fight against COVID-19.

 This conclusion reached on the other side of the world backs my claim that the UK’s nationwide introduction of a ten-day hotel quarantine for incoming travellers could accelerate the spread of new mutations of the coronavirus if the engineering infection controls aren’t right.